 For additional information on the PhD, see the Graduate School Doctoral Requirements

-Contingent upon completion of program requirements, the doctoral preliminary examination, and the successful defense of the dissertation, the Chair of the Department of Curriculum and Instruction will give final approval for the inclusion of “Urban Education: Curriculum and Instruction” on the student’s transcript.
+Contingent upon completion of program requirements, the doctoral preliminary examination, and the successful defense of the dissertation, the Chair of the Department of Teaching and Learning will give final approval for the inclusion of “Urban Education: Curriculum and Instruction” on the student’s transcript.